pbs-assess/csasdown/README.md

 ## 📁 Project Structure

-After running `draft()`, your project will contain:
+After running `csasdown2::draft()`, your project will contain:

 ### Core Files

 - **`index.Rmd`** 📝
-  Main file containing YAML metadata (title, authors, dates, report numbers) and the first content section.
+  Main file containing YAML metadata (title, authors, dates, report numbers) and the abstract.
 This is where you configure document-wide settings.

 - **`_bookdown.yml`** ⚙️
   Configuration file specifying the order of R Markdown files to merge, output filename, and other bookdown settings.